canvas-ai/canvas/README.md

 There are 5 layer types:

 - **Workspace**: Exportable, **shareable** collection of data sources and layers.
 By default, you start with an undifferentiated "universe".
 Workspaces in Canvas can have a primary color assigned.
-If they do, Canvas will automatically use gradients [of the primary workspace color] for individual data abstractions.
+If they do, Canvas UI will automatically use gradients [of the primary workspace color] for individual data abstractions.

 - **Canvas**: A layer with multiple context, feature and/or filter bitmaps assigned that can optionally store Canvas UI layout and UI applet data.
 Canvases are the central piece of a lets say unorthodox approach to desktop environments, but more on that later.